Peeper008/mad-bot/README.md

 Here you can see all the progress, updates and source code for M.A.D Bot.

-If you want to submit a bug or post a suggestion, hit the `issues` tab at the top there and press the green _"New Issue"_ button, type out your suggestion/bug then label it as a "bug" if it's a bug or label it as an "enhancement" if it's a suggestion.
-(The label option is to the right of where you type out your bug/suggestion).
+If you want to submit a bug or post a suggestion, hit the `issues` tab at the top there and press the green _"New Issue"_ button, and type out your suggestion/bug.
+Please add either [suggestion] or [bug] before the title.

+Example:

+[suggestion] please add thing!
+[bug] found a bad thing!